Canada refund income tax deposit is a tax refund paid by the Canada Revenue Agency to individuals or businesses upon filing their taxes in Canada.

 Whether in hundred dollars or thousands of dollars, there are things you need to do when you receive the Canada refund income tax deposit.

 This will help you confirm the reason behind the RIT deposit you received.

 Here are the three things to do when you receive the RIT/RIF deposit:

 - Confirm your tax filing status: The first thing to do when you receive the RIT payment is to ask yourself whether you have filed your tax.
-If not, ensure that you do so as soon as possible to avoid any problem.
+If not, ensure that you do so as soon as possible to avoid any problems.

 - Login to your CRA My Account: To confirm what the RIF deposit is meant for, log in to your CRA My Account.
 Here you will see all the notifications that apply to the RIF deposit and more.